 - Inefficient Digestive System -- Without the proper amino acids, the body has a difficult time producing enough digestive enzymes and other compounds that help the body to properly digest and absorb food.
 This doesn't occur with just digestive enzymes either.
 There are two types of enzymes used by the body, digestive and metabolic.
 And there are multiple thousands of different enzymes.
 So a deficiency in one or more amino acids can cause a deficiency in the body's enzyme supply.

 - Chronic Fatigue -- In the absence of amino acids, the metabolism generally slows down quite a bit in an effort to conserve resources.
 This manifests itself in chronic fatigue and lack of energy.
 This makes sense logically because when running at peak efficiency, the metabolism uses a lot more chemicals than it does when running at minimum efficiency.
 So in order to conserve essential compounds, the body limits the number of reactions that occur and as a result, fatigue sets in.
-I've written another article called Why am I so Tired? which goes over amino acid deficiency as one of the top potential causes for chronic fatigue.
 It's very difficult to diagnose and often goes unnoticed.